 Don’t Rush It

-Take your time, don’t be afraid of pauses.
-Make sure your pauses are long enough to let what you have said sink in.
+Take your time, and don’t be afraid of pauses!
+Make sure your pauses are long enough to allow students to think about a question you might have asked or let a concept sink in.

-- Jennifer Smith, Director of the Center for Teaching Excellence (University of Florida): The Secret to Great Video (pdf)
+- Center for Teaching Excellence (University of Florida):

 Diving Deeper/More Research

 - Revel & Wainwright (2009): What Makes Lectures “Unmissable?”
 Insights into Teaching Excellence and Active Learning (.pdf)

 - Schmidt et al (2015): On the Use and Misuse of Lectures in Higher Education